jimahlstrom/HL2IOBoard/README.md

  * Pico GPIO 26, 27 and 28 are unused.
 They can be used for 3.3 volt logic or for ADC inputs.
 The ADC reference is 3.00 volts.
  * Any Pico pins can be used directly at 3.3 volt logic.

 These resources can be used for various purposes.
 The Pico has two UARTs.
 Output 1 and Input 1 can be used for UART Tx and Rx.
 Note that the signal voltages are zero and five volts.
 This is common for communication between microcontrollers.
 But the standard RS232 levels are more like plus and minus eight volts, so a connection to a PC will require an interface IC.

 A "low-side switch" is a mosfet to ground.
 They are commonly used to switch relays.
 But they can also implement a wired-or bus such as a one-wire bus or an I2C bus.
 The Icom AH-4 antenna tuner can be controlled this way.
+The switches are implemented in a TBD62381AFWG,EL integrated circuit.
+This has an absolute maximum rating of 50 volts and 500 ma per channel.
+Always place a diode across relay coils when using switches.

 There is a 15x18 mm bare copper area for prototyping.
 There is a 1x5 header J2 and a 1x2 header J12 to plug in a perf board for additional area.